livetocode/hipchat-prometheus-exporter/README.md

 ## Run

-Once you have the image built, you can run it in Docker locally for testing it:
+Once you have the image built and your AuthTojen, you can run it in Docker locally for testing it:

 ```
 ./scripts/run-image.sh -authToken myToken -rooms room1,room2